 What are the terms of usage after I buy wall art by Nahoko Kojima?
 You are free to enjoy your Art as you wish whether in your home or office and show it privately or in public.
 As with all Art, the Artist retains all moral rights of having created the Artworks and you are not permitted to pass it on as your own work.
 You are free to sell the work but you may not remix, transform or alter it in any way nor change this simple usage licence in the process.

 Can Artwork be reframed after sale?
 You can but we strongly advise against doing this yourself and it is completely at your own risk.
 Paper Cut Art inside the cavity frames is usually always fixed to the back sheet to stop it sliding over time so if you were to open the frame there is a danger you would tear the work.
 If this is an issue stopping you from buying a piece you like, then the best thing to do is ask us to change it to one you like, before you buy, as we work with some of the best framers and can get you a professional finish at affordable prices.

 Are the items insured during transit?
-Yes, when you buy wall art from us, all items are insured against damage or loss during transit.
+This depends on the value of the item and where it is going.
+Usually yes, and when you buy wall art from us, all items are insured against damage or loss during transit.
 Larger items are sent by a specialist Art courier dependant on your location.